 Fewer Keywords Means More Aggregated Clicks

-In my new approach I would only choose to include adjective, word order and plural/singular variations of a keyword if it had a proven track record of providing clicks and sales.
+In my new approach, I would only choose to include an adjective, word order and plural/singular variations of a keyword if it had a proven track record of providing clicks and sales.

 If a keyword produces such a low amount of clicks that each variation only gets one click, then I’d rather gather all these “one-of” clicks in my Broad Match Modifier variation instead.